jakeharding/jukebox-dj/README.md

 ## Frontend

-The frontend is build with the Ionic framework and is served by Django as a static application so it must be built first.
+The frontend is build with the Ionic framework and served by Django as a static application so it must be built first.
+Since the frontend is a static application and is served by Django, the `ionic serve` won't work.
 Node and Ionic CLI will need to be installed.
 Installing Node is platform dependent.
 After Node is installed, Ionic can be installed by running:
 `npm install -g ionic@latest`.